rethab/php-stomp-cert-example/README.md

    user php-client to the group php-client.
 Note that, if the group should have more than one user, separate them with a comma. gropus.properties:
     `php-client=php-client`
-4. Finally, we tell ActiveMQ to use the configuration 'activemq-certificate' (as defined in login.config) with the 'jaasCertificateAuthenticationPlugin' and then setup the authorizationMap.
+4. We now tell ActiveMQ to use the configuration 'activemq-certificate' (as defined in login.config) with the 'jaasCertificateAuthenticationPlugin' and then setup the authorizationMap.
 We basically allow our members of the group php-client to create the queue (admin), because we will create it when we